mayflower/TheLastRESTService/README.md

 When a request arrives, here's what happens:

 1. **Request Reception**: Your HTTP call enters the universal endpoint `/{literally_anything}`
-2. **LLM Planning**: GPT-4 or Claude looks at your request and thinks *"Hmm, they probably want to create a user"*
+2. **LLM Planning**: GPT-5 or Claude Sonnet 4.5 looks at your request and thinks *"Hmm, they probably want to create a user"*
 3. **Code Generation**: The LLM writes Python code.
 From scratch.
 Right now.
 4. **Safety Validation**: AST inspection ensures the code won't mine Bitcoin or email your secrets
 5. **Execution**: The code runs in a sandbox with access to file-based storage